yog3shmandg3/yog3shmandg3.github.io/projects.md

 ---
 layout: page
 title: Projects
 subtitle: This is a collection of some of my personal and class projects.
-Although some might be better than others, the main purpose they serve is for me to learn, practice or play with all those things that interest me or I am feeling curious about at some point in time.
+Although some might be better/bigger than others, the main purpose they serve is for me to learn, practice, test or play with all those things that interest me or I am feeling curious at some point in time.
+A more updated list of them can also be found on my <a href="https://github.com/afranques44">Github</a>.
 ---

 ## Personal projects
 ---

 ### 2016
-- **Quovis** - Android App for saving, organizing and retrieving your favorite locations.
+- **Quovis** - (to be filled) Android App for saving, organizing and retrieving your favorite locations.

+### 2010
+- [**Setting up PHP, MySQL, WordPress and Exchange on Windows Server 2003**]({{ site.github.owner_url }}/DocumentationWindowsServer2003/) - Documentation (in Spanish) showing all the necessary steps to:
+1. Set up a blog site with WordPress on our own Windows Server 2003.
+The documentation also shows how to install PHP over IIS and MySQL.
+2. Install Exchange Server 2003 in order for the users of our (made-up) company domain to be able to send/receive (and recover in case of accidental deletions) emails.

 ## Class projects